 The ST Dynaman is about 6 inches tall, and made out of metal and plastic.
-In robot mode, it features firing fists (which can be put in two positions), a firing head, a sword and a sheild.
+In robot mode, it features firing fists (which can be put in two positions), a firing head, a sword and a shield.
 Not much articulation to speak of, just the shoulders and head.

 The box states that the toy can change from robot to super vehicle.
 There are actually 2 vehicle modes - Dynamobile and Dynagarry (garry being a common Japanese term to reference a truck.
-I think it is because of its similiarity to the word "carry"). the only difference between the two modes is how you have the body positioned in truck mode.
+I think it is because of its similarity to the word "carry"). the only difference between the two modes is how you have the body positioned in truck mode.
 Kind of lame, but what can you do.
 The individual components do not separate like the DX does, although the ST comes with a small stand for the head, known as the Dyna Mach.